mlhartme/inline/README.md

 Rationale: I know there's https://github.com/airlift, but I need context objects and my console with default options and exception handling.
 (And the same for JCommander)

+## Migration from Sushi 2.8.x

+Inline is a spin of from Sushi.